WRITTEN BY MOLLY | EVERYTHINGSHIHTZU.COM

 But, you can reduce its progression by checking their eyes every day.

 Look for any signs of irritation such as redness, tearing and inflammation.

 Also if they are pawing at their eyes is a good indication there may be something wrong.

-Contact your veterinarian if you notice irritation or inflammation.
+Contact your veterinarian if you notice irritation, inflammation or discharge.